 A: It's pretty flat mostly.
-Our team are developers and other engineers with the 3 founding team members, Marek, Marek and Michal, who take care of non-technical aspects such as project management, agile coaching, sales, marketing, finance and recruitment.
-We're also in the process of introducing new professional Scrum Masters into the mix.
+Our team are developers and other engineers with the support of people in founders, Office, HR and PM roles, who take care of non-technical aspects such as project management, agile coaching, sales, marketing, finance and recruitment.

 The engineering team has organically split into two sub-groups, frontend and backend, even though they cooperate closely on projects.

 Q: What does the salary depend on?

 - whether you're a junior, senior or mid-level engineer.

 - the possession of key features and traits we define as nice-to-haves for each position type and seniority level.

 We don't assess engineers' seniority based on "years of experience" as it's a very poor measure of great developers.

 Q: How many people work at Evojam and who are they?

 A: It's slightly more than twenty great people.
 They're listed on the Team page.